jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **Icon Path Management:** While relative paths (`../icons/`) work, ensure the `PathProvider` is used consistently where absolute paths are needed, especially if QML files might be moved or restructured.
 Double-check paths like `"../icons/refresh.svg"` remain valid relative to their QML file location.
 - **Documentation:** Keep this `ARCHITECTURE.md` file updated as new features are added or significant UI changes are made.
 Documenting the *why* behind design decisions can be helpful later.
 - **Controller Methods:** Verify that methods called from QML (like `CalendarController.refreshEvents()`) actually exist in the corresponding Python controller classes and have the correct signature.

+## Calendar Component Structure

+### Recent Improvements

+The calendar component has been refactored to use a more efficient and maintainable architecture:

+1. **Unified Calendar View**: A single component for rendering both day cells and multi-day events, replacing the previous separate grid and overlay approach.

+2. **Pre-calculated Layout**: The CalendarController now pre-calculates all event positions, making the QML rendering more straightforward and efficient.

+3. **Fixed Bug in Month Navigation**: The layout row tracking algorithm was improved to properly track positions by (row, column) pairs instead of entire rows, preventing the calendar from breaking when changing months.

+4. **Defensive Programming**: Added more defensive checks to handle null or invalid data gracefully, preventing crashes when data is incomplete.

+5. **Model Reset on Month Change**: Properly clearing the model when changing months to ensure stale references don't cause bugs.

+6. **Robust Model Processing**: Implemented a time-based deferred model processing approach in QML to safely handle model changes without compromising UI stability.

+7. **Asynchronous UI Updates**: Added a loading indicator during model updates and ensured that the calendar grid is never empty, even during model changes.

+8. **Exception Handling**: Added comprehensive error handling in Python to catch and log any issues during model calculations and navigation.

+9. **Fallback Data**: Created safeguards to maintain a basic calendar grid even if data fetching fails, ensuring the user always sees something.

+10. **Diagnostic Logging**: Added detailed debug logging at key points in both Python and QML to aid in troubleshooting.